Invited Speakers

 Vitaly Herasevich (Mayo Clinic, Rochester, MN, USA): Does AI-Driven Sepsis Detection Enhance Real-Time Surveillance in Critical Care?

-Manolis Kellis (Massachusetts Institute of Technology, The Broad Institute, Cambridge, MA, USA): TBA
+Manolis Kellis (Massachusetts Institute of Technology, The Broad Institute, Cambridge, MA, USA): AI Foundation Models for Genomic Medicine, Drug Development, Protein Structure-to-Function, and Personalized Therapeutics

 Shelby Kutty (BayCare Health System, Clearwater, FL, USA): AI and echocardiography in cardiovascular procedure planning

-Gordan Lauc (University of Zagreb, and Genos, Zagreb, Croatia): AI in disease prediction based on glycome analysis.
+Gordan Lauc (University of Zagreb, Faculty of Pharmacy and Biochemistry, Zagreb, Croatia; Genos Ltd., Zagreb, Croatia): AI in disease prediction based on glycome analysis

 Dennis Murphree (Mayo Clinic, Rochester, MN, USA): AI Advances in Dermatology

-Dragan Primorac (ISABS & St. Catherine Specialty Hospital, Zagreb, Croatia; Universities of Split, Osijek and Rijeka, Croatia; Eberly College of Science, The Pennsylvania State University, University Park, State College, PA, USA; The Henry C. Lee College of Criminal Justice and Forensic Sciences, University of New Haven, West Haven, CT, USA): Decoding MFAT and MSC Therapeutics in Osteoarthritis: An AI-Powered Molecular Perspective
+Dragan Primorac (St. Catherine Specialty Hospital, Zagreb, Croatia; Medical Schools, Universities of Split, Osijek and Rijeka, Croatia; University of Pittsburgh School of Medicine, Pittsburgh, PA; Eberly College of Science, The Pennsylvania State University, University Park, State College, PA, USA; The Henry C. Lee College of Criminal Justice and Forensic Sciences, University of New Haven, West Haven, CT, USA): Decoding MFAT and MSC Therapeutics in Osteoarthritis: An AI-Powered Molecular Perspective

 Louis Vaickus (Dartmouth Health, Lebanon, NH, USA): Applications of AI in Pathology